 The structure of the gravitational field, within the proposed new definition of matter, allows one to understand the origin of the forces of gravity.

-Unification of the force of gravity, which can even become negative; this could mean the confirmation of the equation of the Giga-Chron physical experiment.
+The modulations of the force of gravity, which can even become negative; this could mean the confirmation of the equation of the Giga-Chron experiment.

-Definition of photons as gravitational waves of torsion or transversal turns.
+Definition of photons as mechanical waves of torsion or transversal turns.

-The wave-particle duality of the photoelectric effect, Young’s experiment (or double slit experiment) and the tunnel effect are explained.
+An explanation of the wave-particle duality of the photoelectric effect, Young’s experiment (or double slit experiment) and the tunnel effect.